 The lowest segment in his back, normally L5, was exquisitely painful on palpation, and fixated on motion palpation.

-Simple straight-forward diagnosis?
-Postero Medial L5-S1, Grade II lumbar disc protrusion.
+Is this a simple straight forward diagnosis?
+Postero Medial L5 S1, Grade II lumbar disc protrusion.

 Knowing the level of the lesion, with a high degree of certainty is critical to a successful outcome.
 Three months of medical management (neglect frankly, in my opinion) has seen him get steadily worse.
 Can Chiropractic still mean something for him at this late stage?
 Or is it lower back surgery?